usdot-fhwa-stol/carma-platform/Contributing.md

 ### master
 * This branch contains production-ready code of CARMAPlatform.
 * This branch should be kept stable at all times

-This is the latest stable version of CARMAPlatform.

 ### develop
 * This branch contains code for the upcoming release.